During Lent, people especially remember the time when Jesus spent 40 days and nights in the wilderness.

 Sometimes we treat God like a vending machine.
 In other words, we only talk to him when there is something which we need or want.

 I hope and pray that Lent can be a period where we begin to rediscover what it is to treat God like God, instead of like a vending machine.
-Wouldn’t it be great if Lent could be a time when we listen to what God wants rather than just droning on to him about our felt needs?
+Wouldn’t it be great if Lent could be a time when we listen to what God wants rather than just talking at him about our felt needs?

 Jesus was led by God and he ended up in a wilderness.
 Are we willing to be open to what matters for God even if there is a cost involved?
 Are we willing to be led by God into living for something greater even if it means that there may be sacrifices along the way?